fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 [\*](#ASIN:B00JNYEIAM;LOC:1778)

-While most Sixties activists held that the problem with democracy was that there wasn’t enough of it, these counter-insurgency intellectuals held that there was just too much.
+While most Sixties activists held that the problem with democracy was that there wasn't enough of it, these counter-insurgency intellectuals held that there was just too much.

 With a few exceptions, they also had a compliant corporate media that acted as